 Most importantly, you’re getting rid of problems on your site and gaining a better experience for your users.

-[Ed. - Check back for the last post of Michael’s series on user research with Heuristic Analyses.
+[Ed. - Check back for the last post of this series on user research with Heuristic Analyses.
 If you missed it, be sure to read his previous posts on In-Depth User Interviews and Card Sorting with Tree Testing.]